Viewing Dashboards on Mobile Devices

 When you log in to Sisense Mobile, you are redirected to the IdP login URL using web view.
 Following authentication by the IdP, the SSO token is returned to the Sisense Server, which returns a web cookie to Sisense Mobile, and the application is opened.
 For more information about how to implement SSO, see Single Sign On.

-For information on developers plugins for Sisense Mobile, click here.
+For information on developer add-ons for Sisense Mobile, click here.

-The following table lists Sisense plugins that are supported on Sisense Mobile.
+The following table lists Sisense add-ons that are supported on Sisense Mobile.

 |Auto Add Filter Based On User|